AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 };
 ```
 Although such parameterized definitions are commonly called _templates_,
-the term doesn’t quite apply to them.
+the term doesn't quite apply to them.
 A term that has been occasionally suggested for these entities is _temploid_.
 Since C++17, the C++ standard does define the notion of a _templated entity_,
 which includes templates and temploids as well as,